Tracking the deep evolutionary origins of neurons

 -How has this last week been for you?

 It has been nice – the Christmas vibes are around!
 As the paper is published now, I started digging into an exciting new topic.
-So, for now I am on the home office doing some bioinformatics.
+So, for now I am at the home office doing some bioinformatics.

 -What is your scientific background, and what attracted you to the Sars Centre?